 God, I love the idea of Bin Laden staying up all night late reading AboveTopSecret.com, taking a sick pull off his Pinnacle Pro weed vape, and then going on IRC and being like, "OMG jet fuel really can't melt steel beams!
 Wheels within wheels, man."

 These two books by the legendary leftist thinker and linguist Noam Chomsky indicate that maybe Bin Laden assumed the enemy of his enemy was his friend.
-Or maybe he just needed something dense to read to help him get to sleep at night.
+But who doesn't hate Bush, really.

 Adobe Acrobat manual